 A direct approach to combine the feature distances is to compute a weighted sum of the individual distances.
 Each distance component is normalized by removing the mean and dividing by the standard deviation of all the distances.
 The system is then optimized by determining the appropriate weights for each distance component.
-Finally, all the distances are tabulated to form a full distance matrix.
+Finally, the genre of the nearest track based on weighted distances of the features is used to label the untagged track (1-NN).